 The exhibition

-Here a few of my personal highlights:
+Here some of my personal highlights…

 Napoleon